surma/surma.dev/content/things/rust-to-webassembly.md

 > The `core` crate is a subset of the `std` crate that makes zero assumptions about the system the program will run on.
 As such, it provides APIs for language primitives like floats, strings and slices, as well as APIs that expose processor features like atomic operations and SIMD instructions.
 However it lacks APIs for anything that involves heap memory allocations and I/O.
 >
-> For an application, std does more than just providing a way to access OS abstractions. std also takes care of, among other things, setting up stack overflow protection, processing command line arguments and spawning the main thread before a program's main function is invoked.
+> For an application, std does more than just providing a way to access OS abstractions. std also takes care of, among other things, setting up stack overflow protection, processing command line arguments and spawning the main thread before a program’s main function is invoked.
 A #![no_std] application lacks all that standard runtime, so it must initialize its own runtime, if any is required.

 This can sound a bit scary, but let’s take it step by step.
 We start by declaring our panic-y prime number program from above as `no_std`: